Chan Cheuk Kwong: Sham Shui Po

-Chan Cheuk Kwong started his football career in Sham Shui Po, competing in the third-tier league.
-In 3 seasons, he only featured 9 matches for the club, and was released after the 2007–08 season as the club promoted their full youth team to first team.
+Chan started his football career in Sham Shui Po, competing in the third-tier league.
+In 3 seasons, he only featured 9 matches for the club and was released after the 2007–08 season as the club promoted their full youth team to the first team.

 Five-One-Seven

-He then followed former Sham Shui Po head coach Fung Hoi Man and joined another Third Division club Five-One-Seven.
+Chan then followed former Sham Shui Po head coach Fung Hoi Man and joined another Third Division club Five-One-Seven.
 However, since his full-time job was a fireman, he only played 2 matches for the team and left the team after a season.

 Southern

-He once again followed Fung Hoi Man and joined fellow Third Division club Southern.
+Chan once again followed Fung Hoi Man and joined fellow Third Division club Southern.
 He helped the club gain promotion to second-tier league by scoring two goals in nine matches.
 His long throw-ins were also a key to success.

-He became a key member for Southern after the club was promoted.
-He was a regular starting XI and eventually helped the club promote to the Hong Kong First Division for the first time in club history in 2011–12 season.
+Chan became a key member of Southern after the club was promoted.
+He was a regular starting XI and eventually helped the club promote to the Hong Kong First Division for the first time in club history in the 2011–12 season.

-As he is a fireman off the football pitch, he could not attend every training session.
+As Chan is a fireman off the football pitch, he could not attend every training session.
 As a result, his role in the club was changed to super sub.
-He is often substituted in the second half for long throw ins.
+He is often substituted in the second half for long throw-ins.